Table of Contents

 The progress in this field involves identifying rare diseases and their causes, often genetic in origin, and then developing appropriate clinical tests.
-IRDiRC monitors (1) the number of new rare diseases identified since 2010, (2) the number of genes identified as linked to rare diseases, and (3) the number of diseases for which there is a clinical test available in one of the 37 countries where such information is systematically collected.
-Data source:
+IRDiRC monitors (1) the number of new rare diseases identified since 2010 and (2) the number of genes identified as linked to rare diseases.

 Number of new rare diseases extracted from the OrphaNews “New syndromes” section on a yearly basis.
 This section presents a list of peer-reviewed publications where the authors describe new candidate rare diseases.

 Progress towards 1000 new medicinal products by 2027

 One of the IRDiRC goals is to contribute towards the development of 1,000 new therapies for rare diseases.
 IRDiRC monitors the cumulative number of medicinal products with an orphan designation and marketing approval for the treatment of rare diseases in the EU and/or USA.

 The number is calculated from the information available on the EMA and FDA websites.
 A same medicinal product approved in both the EU and USA is only counted once.
 A same medicinal product is counted once for each indication it received a marketing approval.
 Any medicinal product losing orphan designation or marketing approval for an indication will be removed from the count.